 I have had the pleasure of testing out multiple Novation products, and I’ve always been impressed with their attention to detail.
 They have many Launchkey products of various sizes and prices, and each one feels solid and well-designed.

-Of the five products in this article, I believe the Launchkey Mini is probably the best option for most people.
+Of the five products in this article, I believe the Launchkey Mini is probably the best 25 key MIDI controller for most people.